 - Oily T zone

-- Mixture of both oily and dehydrated skin
+- A mixture of both oily and dehydrated skin

 - Can have both small and large pores